rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

    can’t activate coordination.
 2. Leader switches to coordinated time plan in its own TLC.
 3. Leader sends command to all followers to switch to coordinated time plan.
-Followers switch time plan when their cycle counters reaches zero.
+Followers switch time plan when their cycle counters reach zero.
 4. Leader sends synchronization pulse when its base cycle counter reaches zero.
 Synchronization pulse means that the cycle counter should be set to zero.
-Followers adds any configured offset time on their own.
+Followers add any configured offset time on their own.
 5. Coordination active.
 Leader continuously checks that coordination still is possible in all followers (see step 1) through subscription on output (S0004) *coordination is possible*.
-Coordination is terminated if output (S0004) *coordination is possible* turns false is any follower TLC.
+Coordination is terminated if output (S0004) *coordination is possible* turns false in any follower TLC.
 6. If external control bits are used: Leader sends START/STOP order to followers during each cycle